Prehistory of Colorado: Plains Woodland

-Basketmaker and Ancient Puebloan people
+Basketmaker and Ancient Puebloan people (southwestern Colorado)

-Early Basketmaker II Era
+Early Basketmaker II

-The Early Basketmaker II Era (1500 BC to AD 50) was the first Post-Archaic cultural period of Ancient Pueblo People.
-The era began with the cultivation of maize in the northern American southwest, although there was not a dependence upon agriculture until about 500 BC.
+The Early Basketmaker II period (1500 BCE to 50 CE) was the first post-Archaic cultural period of the Ancient Puebloans.
+The era began with the cultivation of maize in the northern part of Oasisamerica, although there was not a dependence upon agriculture until about 500 BCE.

 They were named "Basketmakers" for their skill in making baskets for storing food, covering with pitch to heat water, and using to toast seeds and nuts.
 They wove bags, sandals, and belts out of yucca plants and leaves, and strung beads.
 They occasionally lived in dry caves where they dug pits and lined with stones to store food.

-Late Basketmaker II Era
+Late Basketmaker II

-During the Late Basketmaker II Era (AD 50 to 500), people living in the Four Corners region were introduced to maize and basketry through Mesoamerican trading.
-Able to have greater control of their diet through cultivation, the hunter-gatherers lifestyle became more sedentary as small disperse groups began cultivating maize and squash.
+During the Late Basketmaker II period (50 to 500), people living in the Four Corners region were introduced to maize and basketry through Mesoamerican trading.
+Able to have greater control of their diet through cultivation, the hunter-gatherers' lifestyle became more sedentary as small, dispersed groups began cultivating maize and squash.
 They also continued to hunt and gather wild plants.

-Basketmaker III Era
+Basketmaker III

-The next era, Basketmaker III Era (AD 500 to 750) resulted in the introduction of pottery which reduced the number of baskets that they made and eliminated the creation of woven bags.
+The Basketmaker III period (500 to 750) resulted in the introduction of pottery which reduced the number of baskets that they made and eliminated the creation of woven bags.
 The simple, gray pottery allowed them a better tool for cooking and storage.
 Beans were added to the cultivated diet.
 Bows and arrows made hunting easier and thus the acquisition of hides for clothing.
 Turkey feathers were woven into blankets and robes.
-On the rim of Mesa Verde, small groups built pit houses which were built several feet below the surface with elements suggestive of the introduction of celebration rituals.
+On the rim of Mesa Verde, small groups built pit houses, which were built several feet below the surface, with elements suggestive of the introduction of celebration rituals.

-Pueblo I Era
+Pueblo I

-Pueblo buildings were built during the Pueblo I Era (AD 750 to 900) with stone, wooden posts, and adobe.
+Pueblo buildings were built during the Pueblo I period (750 to 900) with stone, wooden posts, and adobe.
 The buildings were located more closely together and reflected deepening religious celebration.
 Towers were built near kivas and likely used for look-outs.
 Pottery became more versatile, not just for cooking, but now included pitchers, ladles, bowls, jars and dishware for food and drink.
 White pottery with black designs emerged, the pigments coming from plants.
-Water management and conservation techniques, including the use of reservoirs and silt-retaining dams also emerged during this period.
+Water management and conservation techniques, including the use of reservoirs and silt-retaining dams, also emerged during this period.

-Pueblo II Era
+Pueblo II

-During the Pueblo II period (AD 900 to 1150) there was an increase in population that resulted in creation of more than 10,000 sites in 150 years.
+During the Pueblo II period (900 to 1150), there was an increase in population that resulted in the creation of more than 10,000 sites in 150 years.
 Since much of the land was arid, the people supplemented their diet by hunting, foraging and trading pottery for food.
 By the end of the period, there were two-story dwellings made primarily of stone masonry, the presence of towers, and family and community kivas.